Daily Kos Editor Toolbar: Overview

 In general, the tools work the same for draft stories as they do for comments, but there are a few exceptions.
 For example, the story editor supports a WYSIWYG (what you see is what you get) method of creating stories.
 Thus there is no other “preview” mode for a story prior to publication, though there is for a comment.
-Of course, comments do not offer a page break.
-The comment toolbar also does not offer subheader options.
+Tools not applicable to comments are not displayed in the version offered in a comment draft window.
 At the moment, the toolbar displayed in comments does not scroll along as you add content to the comment text window, though it will do so in a story draft window.

 Let’s start with reviewing the toolbar placement within the story draft window.
 Upon load it is displayed, collapsed, at the top of the story area, just below the story image area.
 (Note that once a story image is chosen, then a line for a caption will display between the image and the toolbar.)

 The toolbar is "sticky" so that it will stay attached to the top of the display as the draft grows longer.
 The carat at the right of the top row permits expansion and collapse of the toolbar.
 Expanded, the toolbar shows both rows of tools.
 The vertical line by the pen icon is the cursor.
 In hover mode, each icon in the toolbar displays the name of the tool as well as any keyboard combination available to implement the tool.